JDeep1234/Full-Stack-Security-Compliance-Framework-For-Next-Generation-System-Management-Solution/README.md

 *Note: SSH remote access functionality is available in the extended version of this framework.*

+> **Note:** For advanced remote node assessment structure, SSH-based security auditing, and detailed operational guidance on Lynis and OpenSCAP integrations, please refer to the `remote-server-monitoring` branch.
+That branch contains:
+> - In-depth documentation on secure remote compliance scanning
+> - SSH authentication methods and best practices
+> - Example directory structure for remote auditing workflows
+> - Usage instructions for secure, agentless monitoring

 ## 🤝 Contributing

 We welcome contributions!
 Please follow these steps: